 Higher Bond Dissociation Energy → More Energy Required to Break the Bond -

 Molecular Polarity: Polar molecules, with uneven distribution of electron density, tend to have weaker bonds compared to nonpolar molecules.
-The presence of partial charges can facilitate bond breaking through heterolytic cleavage.
+The presence of partial charges can enable bond breaking through heterolytic cleavage.

 -